-Many a brave human has succumbed to the feeling of throwing away these expensive but sometimes oh-so-necessary functional footwear.
+How to make boots more comfortable?
+Many a brave human have succumbed to the feeling of throwing away these expensive but sometimes oh-so-necessary functional footwear.
 Buying a great quality brand cannot be overstressed… no matter how many good insoles you buy, how much leather conditioner you use, it’s still going to be a bad quality buy.

 As with every other shoe, a good quality insole will literally add miles to your shoes.
 A customized one is the best choice